GabeSankar/AP-Stat-FInal-Project/README.md

 The hypothesis for these inference procedures are as follows:

-+ H0 = For each digit the white ball draw data proportions are not statistically significant to indicate random data
++ H0 = For a given digit of the white ball the proportion would not match the expected proprtion for the data to be random
-+ Ha = For each digit the white ball draw data proportions are statistically significant to claim randomness due to similarity to the random  expected proportion
++ Ha = For a given digit of the white ball the proportion would match the expected proprtion for the data to be random

 ### 5. Z-Test for White Ball Draw